Geography of Michigan

 Michigan consists of two peninsulas surrounded primarily by four of the Great Lakes and a variety of nearby islands.
 The Upper Peninsula is bounded on the southwest by Wisconsin, and the Lower Peninsula is bounded on the south by Indiana and Ohio.
 Both land masses are also separated from the Canadian province of Ontario by waterways of the Great Lakes, and from each other by the Straits of Mackinac.
 Because its land is largely surrounded by the Great Lakes, which flow into the Saint Lawrence River, Michigan is the only U.S. state whose streams and rivers are almost entirely within the Great Lakes-St. Lawrence watershed.
+Besides the island state of Hawaii, Michigan is the only state whose area is largely composed of non-contiguous parts, and before the completion of the Mackinac Bridge was entirely bifurcated between its upper and lower peninsulas.

 Michigan's territorial waters include roughly half each of Lake Superior, Lake Michigan, and Lake Huron, and smaller areas of Lake St. Clair and Lake Erie.
 It includes an estimated 11,000 inland lakes.
 It encompasses 58110 sqmi of land, 38575 sqmi of Great Lakes waters, and 1305 sqmi of inland waters.
 Its territorial waters are second in area only to those of Alaska.
 At a total area of 97990 sqmi – including those territorial waters – Michigan is the largest state east of the Mississippi River, and the eleventh largest state overall.
 More than half of the state's land area – 30156 sqmi – is still forest.

 The state lies roughly between 41° and 49° north latitude, and between 82° and 91° west longitude.